mozilla/http_helper/README.md

 # OVERVIEW
 A simple node.js redirector and proxy application.
-Given a config file full of redirect and proxy mappings, this application will match incoming HOST headers and take the appropriate action by 301/302 redirecting or proxying.....
+Given a config file full of redirect and proxy mappings, this application will match incoming HOST headers and take the appropriate action by 301/302 redirecting or proxying......

 This is useful for redirecting www to root domains, redirecting old domains to new domains, proxying for SSL from non-SSL sources on AWS.